National review needed following report on coerced tubal ligations: researchers

 It adds most women interviewed either do not recall giving consent or signed because they were too tired and overwhelmed to fight any longer.

-The report suggests the tubal ligations were done to help Indigenous women manage burgeoning families.
+The report also suggests the tubal ligations were done to help Indigenous women manage burgeoning families.

 “The doctors and nurses say, ‘It’s for your benefit,“’ one woman told the investigators.
 “You have all these children.
 Enjoy her while you have her.”

-With one exception, the researchers found all of the Aboriginal women interviewed for the report indicated a clear lack of trust of the health care system – something that continued long after the procedure.
+With one exception, the researchers found all of the women interviewed for the report indicated a clear lack of trust in the health care system — something that continued long after the procedure.

 “Most had not been back to the doctor or had very little health care since they had felt coerced into sterilization,” the report said.
-“They also said they would find it very difficult to go back to a doctor, and refuse to go.”
+“They also said they would find it very difficult to go back to a doctor and refuse to go.”

 The report also documented “inherent racism experienced by Aboriginal people in many health care settings.”